1979 Arkansas Razorbacks football team

 The 1979 Arkansas Razorbacks football team represented the University of Arkansas in the Southwest Conference (SWC) during the 1979 NCAA Division I-A football season.
 In their third year under head coach Lou Holtz, the Razorbacks compiled a 10–2 record (7–1 against SWC opponents), finished in a tie with Houston for the SWC championship, and outscored their opponents by a combined total of 284 to 132.
 The Razorbacks' only regular season loss was to Houston by a 13–10 score.
 The team advanced to the 1980 Sugar Bowl, losing to undefeated national champion Alabama by a 24–9 score.
-Arkansas was ranked #8 in the final AP Poll and #9 in the final UPI Coaches Poll.
+Arkansas was ranked No. 8 in the final AP poll and No. 9 in the final UPI Coaches Poll.

 Offensive tackle Greg Kolenda was a consensus All-American for the Razorbacks in 1979.
 Placekicker Ish Ordonez led the nation in field goals with 18 and lead the Southwest Conference in scoring for the second year in a row with 80 points.
 He broke the NCAA record of 12 consecutive field goals making 16 and hit 18 of 22 field goals on the season, for an 82% average and was second-team All-American.
-Quarterback Kevin Scanlon was selected the Southwest Conference Player of the Year and honorable mention All American.
-As a defense, Arkansas was tied for 6th in scoring defense in the 1979 season, giving up 108 points in 11 games (9.8 ppg).
+All SWC Quarterback Kevin Scanlon was selected the Southwest Conference Player of the Year and honorable mention All American.
+Arkansas was tied for sixth in scoring defense, giving up 108 points in 11 games (9.8 points per game).